History of Golden Pond

-During the roaring 20's, "The Belgrades" were a popular vacation destination for the rich and famous, including American author Eugene O'Neil who wrote "A Long Day's Journey Into Night" while summering at his
+During the roaring 20's, "The Belgrades" became a popular vacation destination for the rich, elite and famous, who looked to exchange cosmopolitan life for

-Whether you're staying in one of our guestrooms, celebrating a special occasion or simply joining us for dinner at the dock or in the dining room, our legacy staff and waterfront setting will make your visit truly unforgettable.
-Dock up and join us today, we look forward to serving you!
+boat to dock & dine with us for dinner, or simply staying in one of our newly renovated waterfront guest rooms, our legacy staff and historic lakefront setting will make your visit truly unforgettable.
+Dock up and join us today, we can't wait to host you!